vmware-archive/streaming-runtimes/streaming-runtime-samples/README.md

 then follow the use-case's own instructions.

 ### Explore Kafka or RabbitMQ content

 #### Explore Kafka Topics

 Use the `kubectl get all` to find the Kafka broker pod name and then

 ```shell
 kubectl exec -it pod/<your-kafka-pod> -- /bin/bash`
 ```

-to SSH to kafka broker container.
+to SSH to Kafka broker container.

 From within the kafka-broker container use the bin utils to list the topics or check their content: